aMimiNotaMeme/aMimiNotaMeme/README.md

 - 🔭 I’m currently working on expanding my networking and web development experience, as well as getting decent grades :/
 - 🌱 I’m currently learning Java and C++
 - 👯 I’m looking to collaborate on more open-source projects and learn more about C
-- 💬 Ask me about industrial automation or quantum cybersecurity
+- 💬 Ask me about industrial automation
 - 📫 How to reach me: Discord (jackwbr)
 - 😄 Pronouns: he/him